kreshuklab/teaching-dl-course-2019/Webinars/exercise2/README.md

 To complete the exercise you would have to do the following:

+* example_mnist_pytorch - go through the example of training various networks on MNIST dataset in Pytorch
-* Notebook name - description
+* Mnist_DL_Example_Keras - the same in Keras
+* exercise_cifar_pytorch.ipynb - complete the exercise for CIFAR10 dataset in Pytorch
-* Notebook name - description
+* notebook_name - the same for Keras

 ## Additional materials: